juliangut/tify/README.md

 ### Receiver

 Each of the individual devices that will receive push notification.
-Identified by a device `token` provided by push service (APNS or GCM).
+Identified by a device `token` provided by push notification service (APNS or GCM).

 ```php
 new \Jgut\Tify\Receiver\ApnsReceiver('device_token');